-Our loss allowance on trade receivables decreased by \$47.1 million, resulting in a net reversal of the allowance for trade and other receivables of \$34.0 million for the year ended December 31, 2021, compared to a loss allowance on trade receivables of \$13.1 million for the year ended December 31, 2020.
-During the year ended December 31, 2021, we collected a portion of an amount previously provisioned and experienced improved collections in respect of one Key Customer, which resulted in a one-off reversal of the allowance for doubtful debts in respect of that customer of totaling \$36.5 million.
+We had a net reversal of loss allowance on trade receivables of \$4.4 million in the year ended December 31, 2022, compared to a net reversal of loss allowance on trade receivables of \$34.0 million in the year ended December 31, 2021, a year-on-year negative movement of \$29.6 million.
+During the year ended December 31, 2021, we collected a portion of amounts previously provisioned and experienced improved collections in respect of one Key Customer, which resulted in a one-off reversal of the loss allowance on trade receivables in respect of that customer totaling \$36.5 million, which was not repeated in the year ended December 31, 2022.